 Summer Pre-College Programs for Students.
 HEATH staff members have compiled this list as a resource for students with disabilities who are seeking ways to prepare for college and enhance college performance.

 Providing Testing Accommodations for Students with Disabilities.
 The College Board's Services for Students with Disabilities (SSD) provides a broad range of accommodations, such as Braille tests, large print, and extended time, to students on College Board tests who provide documentation of a disability.
-At this site you'll find Examples of Accommodations on College Board Tests, How to Request Accommodations, and what the school must do to start the eligibility process.

 Autism Spectrum Disorders and Choosing College Courses